zrussell64/ide-configs/README.md

 * [Indent Guides](https://marketplace.visualstudio.com/items?itemName=SteveDowerMSFT.IndentGuides)

-    Visual Studio enables these by default for C#, but they're oddly absent for C++.
+    * Visual Studio 2017 enables these by default for C#, but they're oddly absent for C++.

+         Indent guides are present for C++ in Visual Studio 2019, so this extension isn't needed.

 * [ClangFormat](https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.ClangFormat)